Latest eLitmus Syllabus 2018

 - Pen and paper test (originally Online)

 There are a plethora of online tests leading to a certification offered by the best names in the technology industry.
 Why is it that most successful takers of such tests fail to impress recruiters anymore?
 A basic feature of online tests is a random pool of questions selected from a large pool of questions.
 This creates a threat to test reliability (in lay-man’s terms, two instances of a test being of equal difficulty).
 This can be achieved with a high degree of accuracy only if there is over standardization in selecting questions randomly.
 Advanced algorithms to create reliability across tests without over standardization fail.
 Over standardization can be cracked through excessive preparation.
-Besides, the probability of question not repeating is greater than zero.
 Information sharing amongst test takers in India is very high leading to leaked questions.
-Offline test requires eLitmus to develop only 18-20 question papers per year, with no test or question ever repeated.
+Offline test requires eLitmus to develop only 18-20 question papers per year.
 Moreover in Indian context, the infrastructure for online test often crumbles midway between the test.
 Additionally third party environments (like college networks), are prone to being hacked.
 This enables a person to remotely answer the test for a test taker sitting in front of the machine.

 - Ability to serve a diverse set of customers